Cabuxito/SnakeProjekt/README.md

 ## v1.1:
 Snake movements create and person can interact using the keys.
 ## v1.2:
-Incorporate food to the game and try to increase or make some changes on the speed and score.
+Incorporate food to the game and try to increase or make some changes on the speed.
+## v1.3:
+Add a menu Window and design it.
+## v1.4:
+Add score and make menu user interactive and try to fix all bugs..
+## v1.5
+Options settings is half working.. but its there!

 # To-do
-*
-*
-*
+* Fix Options
-*
+* Incorporate Top 10
-*
+* Add Sound
+* Try to change the snake color by users choice